davidshepherd7/blog/_drafts/2021-03-07-object-oriented-programming.md

 ## Shared state

-Implicit input arguments (the this object) make it harder to track what affects what.
+Implicit mutable input shared state (the this object) make it harder to track what affects what.

-Similarly it's harder to track what can mutate the internal state.

 These become much bigger problems when combined with inheritance for code sharing (code from other files can access/modify your "encapsulated" state) and [large objects](https://sourcemaking.com/antipatterns/the-blob) (code from other unrelated features can access/modify your state).

+ the proposed solution is to keep classes very small.
+This pretty much never happens in reality (or when it does, you end with a large morass of classes).
+Also the limit of small classes is just

 Overly large classes seem to become the norm in long-lived OOP codebases, probably because it's so much easier to add a function to an existing class than to carefully redesign the class structure so that your change fits in cleanly.
 In procedural codebases it doesn't matter as much if you add one more function to a module because there (typically) isn't any module level state sharing.

+Antoher proposed solution: use classes with no state only function.
+But then you might as well just have namespaces/modules/etc. Except that in many languages you have to opt in to all of OO to get interface.

 ## "Everything must be a class"